hardwario/website/content/projects/smart-washing-machine.en.md

 handbook:
 date: 2019-10-19T09:09:28.576Z
 description: >-
   Let your parents marvel.
-With the BigClown Starter Kit, build a detector to alert you when the washing is finished.
+With the HARDWARIO Starter Kit, build a detector to alert you when the washing is finished.
 slug: smart-washing-machine
 meta_title: Turn your old washing machine into a smart one
 meta_description: >-
   Let your parents marvel.
-With the BigClown Starter Kit, build a detector to alert you when the washing is finished.
+With the HARDWARIO Starter Kit, build a detector to alert you when the washing is finished.
 image_preview: >-
   https://res.cloudinary.com/lukasfabik/image/upload/v1571601962/projects/smart-washing-machine/hardwario-ilustrace-ochytri-pracku.png